 Thanksgiving Day has historically been one of the biggest days for Instagram, and for good reason: It includes all of the hallmarks of a meaningful photographic memory, from beautiful food to fall tabletop vignettes to happy times with loved ones.
-If you’re on the social media network, chances are high you’ll be posting this Thursday.
-We asked Williams-Sonoma social media manager Jenn Yee to offer her insights for your best Thanksgiving yet on Instagram.
+If you’re on the social media network, chances are high you’ll be posting this on the Big Day.
+We asked Williams Sonoma Social Media Manager Jenn Yee to offer her insights for your best Thanksgiving yet on Instagram.
 Here are some of her tips.

 Tip #1: Use natural light.

 “I take advantage of natural light as much as possible, preferably in the morning or late afternoon when the sun is not as harsh,” Jenn tells us.
 Instagram is all about natural light, so it goes without saying that you’re much more likely to snap an Instagram-worthy picture if you take it before 4 p.m., or whenever the sun starts to go down.
 If you’re in a dark place, make it easy on yourself: Simply take your sheet pan, casserole dish or plate outside and shoot it there.
 Avoid the high sun, as it means harsh light; go into the shade if you need to.
 If it’s an overcast day where you live, you’re in luck: It’s optimal food-photoshoot lighting.

 If your Thanksgiving dinner is a nighttime affair, take daytime photos of the cooking process instead (see below).
 If you must take a photo of your meal at nighttime, turn your phone camera’s HDR setting on to offset the low light.
 You can also make minor adjustments in the Instagram app.
 “I like to keep the photo looking realistic and natural, but make a few edits to so the photo pops.”
-Play around with the brightness, add a bit of contrast to reduce fuzziness, adjust saturation if colors are dull, and sharpen the photo to make it look even more crisp.
+Play around with the brightness, add a bit of contrast to reduce fuzziness, adjust saturation if colors are dull, and sharpen the photo to make it look more crisp.

 Tip #2: Show the world your kitchen prep.